 Communities

-Virginia’s New River Valley is made up of welcoming small towns and close-knit communities, each full of opportunity.
-Spanning 1,458 square miles, the NRV is home to four counties (Floyd, Giles, Montgomery, and Pulaski), one independent city (the City of Radford), and nine close-knit towns ((Blacksburg, Christiansburg, Dublin, Floyd, Narrows, Pearisburg, Pembroke, Pulaski, and Rich Creek).
-It’s a place where friendly neighbors, scenic beauty, and meaningful work come together – so you can truly find your natural fit.
+We are made up of welcoming small towns and close-knit communities, each full of opportunity.
+Spanning 1,458 square miles, the NRV is home to four counties (Floyd, Giles, Montgomery, and Pulaski), one independent city (the City of Radford), and nine close-knit towns (Blacksburg, Christiansburg, Dublin, Floyd, Narrows, Pearisburg, Pembroke, Pulaski, and Rich Creek).
+It’s a place where friendly neighbors, scenic beauty, and meaningful work come together – so you can truly find your natural fit in our region.

 Virginia’s New River Valley is made up of four counties and one city.
 The 1,458-square-mile region encompasses ten interconnected towns and has a high degree of economic and social integration.